forderud/UnixSharedLibs/bundle-libstdc++/README.md

 Example of bundling a new `libstdc++` version with a shared library to allow it to run on older Linux distros.

 ### g++ libstdc++ linking problem
-It seems like `g++` will be default link to the libstdc++ library distributed with the compiler.
+It seems like `g++` will be default link to the libstdc++ version distributed with the compiler.
 This causes problem when one instead want to link to a newer libstdc++ version.

 Build error g++ implicitly links to a too old libstdc++ version:
 ```